Game-N-Chill/GamenChillApp/README.md

-# MarioKartTopGenerator
+# GamenChillApp

-MarioKartTopGenerator is an application for bracket render generation used by deerstalker association for their "Rififi sur le Circuit" tournaments.
+GamenChillApp is an application for bracket render generation used by deerstalker association for their "Rififi sur le Circuit" tournaments.
 The application is a terminal with it's own set a commands

 ## Installation